More on lime and water...oh the joy!

 Masonry hosed down for two minutes on each section to fully saturate the wall at depth.
 Twice a week for up to six weeks.
 (This is from a study on carbonation and is very effective from my observations.)
 CO2 settles on the surface of the wall and is carried into the back by water.
 Using a little water will not do this, keeping it damp or covered will also impair this.
 Spraying the surface is just making the problem worse as you further carbonate the surface, it needs absolutely drenching.
 You want the back wet.

 Finished with a method which prevents too much water egress such as magnesium tooled or burnished.
-Steel will close the surface and prevent much water from going in or out.
+Steel will close the surface and prevent too much water from going in or out.
 Other materials have a different level of effect.
 Beating with a churn brush will dry it out the fastest.

 Using a hot mix to bed with requires a different approach to be taken when compacting the joints.
 This should be done much earlier and with a stiff bristled brush.
 It should also be done in conjunction with much firmer bedding in.
 The bricks or stone should be so well bedded in and compacted that no further compaction or settling can ever take place.
-This is a very serious problem with amateurs who do not compact well enough and use weak air limes which cannot support a structure in the same manner that cement based mortars do: relying almost entirely on the strength of the binder rather than the material as one compacted homogeneous mass.
-Air limes mortars are a mass of different crystals, your goal os to compact them together as much as possible.
+This is a very serious problem with amateurs who do not compact well enough and use weak air limes which cannot support a structure in the same manner that cement based mortars do: relying almost entirely on the strength of the binders chemical bond rather than the materials physicality as one compacted homogeneous mass.
+Air limes mortars are a mass of different crystals, your goal is to compact them together as much as possible.
 They will interlock and not spread sideways when compacted if you have good mortar.
 This is criminally overlooked, ignored or unknown by a disturbing number of lime specialists and suppliers who actively try and fight this.
 And colloidal shrinkage, augmenting binder strength with pozzolana and fibres.
-They rarely specify that products require intense compaction instead interpreting this craft skill as consolidating the surface with sand floats and brushes.
+They rarely specify that products require intense compaction instead interpreting this craft skill as consolidating or emulsifying the surface with sand floats and brushes.

 Results;